jnguyen4103/CSE-3902-Project/README.md

 # Group Ocarina
 ## This is a group project completed for CSE 3902 project course, during the process, each sprite project is making effort towards the complete game. <br />Our group members are: Xueying Liang, Nicholas Negrete, Grant Gabel, Youssef Moosa, John Nguyen and Stephen Hogg.

-## ATTENTION: We are planning on doing a resubmission on Monday after Spring break that will include using the FXCop Analyzers and refactoring of Collisions.
+## ATTENTION: This is our resubmission for Sprint03

+## IMPORTANT NOTES:
+   1. Make sure that the FXCop Analyzers packages are installed on your computer
+      a.
+Right click "TeamOcarinaProject" in the Solution Explorer.
+	  b.
+Click on "Properties" at the bottom.
+	  c.
+Click on "Code Analysis" at the bottom left hand side.
+	  d.
+Choose "Microsoft.CodeAnalysis.FxCopAnalyzers" in "Recommended analyzer package".
+	  e.
+Click "Install".

 ## Sprint #3 <br />
    ###### Program Controls: <br />